AmaranthYan/LoupGaroupTools/README.md

     - add game history
       - players can now view all other players' identities at the end of each game
   - v1.9
-    - add in-rome and in-game real time voice chat
+    - add in-room and in-game real time voice chat

 ## In Dev
 1. Localization to English/French